 Hotels for surfers in Waikiki, Hawaii

-Waikiki surfing guide and tips prepared by Bryan Dickerson (wavepoolmag.com) for Dailystoke.com’s surf guides.
+Waikiki surfing guide and tips prepared by Bryan Dickerson (wavepoolmag.com) for Dailystoke.com’s travel destination guides.

 Photo by Photo by Michael Olsen